rajatgupta24/website-2/src/content/docs/references/ides-and-editors/settings-sync.md

 ## Gitpod vs Microsoft Settings Sync

 By default, most desktop VS Code installations are configured to sync settings via a GitHub or a Microsoft account.
 These settings are synced to Microsoft's servers and are inaccessible to third-parties, including Gitpod.
 Due to this limitation of access to settings stored in Microsoft servers, Gitpod implements its own VS Code settings sync server.
-Gitpod **Settings Sync is enabled by default for VS Code in the browser, but must be configured for desktop**.
+Gitpod **Settings Sync is enabled by default for VS Code in the browser**.

 ### Enabling Settings Sync in VS Code Browser